 Think about the weight too, so you can move it easily.
 Brands like ASP, Smith & Wesson, and Protector make popular batons.

 To use one safely and legally, you need to practice often.
-When you're shopping for a baton, look at things like how the grip feels, how it locks open, and what kind of finish it has.
+When you’re shopping for a self-defense baton, look at things like how the grip feels, how it locks open, and what kind of finish it has.

 Learning more about these features will help you choose the right baton to keep yourself safe.